wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.5.2 =
+= 1.5.3 =
-Improved some of the filters in the spam blocking algorithm, increased minimum required WordPress version to 3.5, and updated the spam filters.
+Added Dutch Translation (nl_NL), and improved/updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==